 Cannabidiol (CBD) is one of about 140 cannabinoids found in the hemp plant (Cannabis sativa).
-It is the main active ingredient in hemp-based products, including CBD oils, edibles, topicals, capsules and vapes.
+It is the main active ingredient in hemp-based products, including CBD oils, snacks, topicals, capsules and vapes.

 CBD has been used by humans for thousands of years for its various therapeutic properties.
 Unlike tetrahydrocannabinol (THC), which is the main intoxicating compound in cannabis, CBD is non-intoxicating, so it does not make the user ‘high’ or cause addiction, making it completely safe for consumption.